-Necrotising enterocolitis and associated complications, particularly infection, are the commonest causes of mortality and serious morbidity beyond the early neonatal period in very preterm or VLBW infants (Berrington 2012).
-Current trial data do not provide high certainty evidence that probiotic or prebiotic supplementation alone reduces the risk of NEC (Quigley 2019).
-Given the plausibility that synbiotics might have an advantage over probiotics or prebiotics alone, appraising and synthesising the trial evidence about the effectiveness and safety of synbiotic supplementation could inform practice, policy and research.
+Necrotising enterocolitis and its associated complications - particularly invasive infection - are the commonest causes of mortality and serious morbidity beyond the early neonatal period in very preterm or VLBW infants (Berrington 2012).
+It is plausible that prebiotic supplementation might promote endogenous probiotic growth and colonisation, and reduce the risk of NEC and its associated morbidity and mortality (with fewer risks than exogenous probiotic supplementation).
+Appraising and synthesising the trial evidence about the effectiveness and safety of prebiotic supplementation could inform practice, policy and research.